deejcoder/genau-nlp/README.md

-# transcribe-api
+# genau-nlp

-A simple service that provides translation and transcribe functionality.
+A micro service that provides isolated and single-purpose NLP functions to the Genau! app

-Written using FastAPI, Tortoise-ORM, openai-whisper.
+Written using FastAPI, Tortoise-ORM, openai-whisper, spaCy.

-Mobile application is available that communicates with this API.
-See [transcribe-mobile](https://github.com/deejcoder/transcribe-mobile).